irbisadm/super-sort/readme.md

 ## Usage

-If you have at least nine points of lick, you can use this library without any problems.
+If you have at least nine points of luck, you can use this library without any problems.
 With general sorting approach, you can sort any array of numbers with superSort function.

 The superSort function will select random algorithm from the list of algorithms and sort your array.